Nevenall/ghosting-the-edge/04 Rules to Break.md

 ##### Isolation Mode

 Turning off your wireless means you can only hack or be hacked though systems you are physically linked to, which can include direct contact plates.
-That's how Mode Little En hacked JelRazor; by sticking a magnetic wireless repeater on Jel's **direct contact plate** and frying his brain.
+That's how Mode Little En hacked JelRazor; by sticking a magnetic wireless repeater on Jel's {Direct Contact Plate} and frying his brain.

 ### But what about fighting in the Net?